wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 DR: You keep saying, “This horrible media is being shoved down our throats.
 Every time I turn on the TV I see this horrible thing.”
 Well if every time you turn on the TV you see this horrible thing _then stop turning on the TV_.
 It’s like my Tai Chi teacher used to teach us.
 I’d say, “When I move my knee like this it really hurts,” and she would say, “Well then don’t move your knee that way.” _If the stuff on TV is crap then stop watching it._

-RM:

-Yeah, “This smells like shit.
+RM: Yeah, “This smells like shit.
 Smell this.”

-DR:

-Formatted

-DR

-8

-(Laughs) Exactly, exactly, and look somewhere else for it because somewhere there are people who ar
+DR: (Laughs) Exactly, exactly, and look somewhere else for it because somewhere there are people who are doing something that’s interesting and if the stuff being directed at 14-year old girls is not interesting to you, then look for something else.

-e doing

-something that’s interesting and if the stuff being directed at 14

-\-

-year old girls is not interesting to you, then look for

-something else.

 RM: